Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

     StyleManager.Instance.RegisterStyle("CustomTab", null, typeof(YourNameSpace.CustomTabStyle));
     ```

-3. Use your custom style to create a tab instance:
+3. Use your custom style to create a Tab instance:

     ```cs
     utilityBasicTab = new Tab("CustomTab");